 - 1 = Interstate

 - 2 = Other Freeways and Expressways

 - 3 = Other Principal Arterial

 - 4 = Minor Arterial

 - 5 = Major Collector

-- 6 = Minor Collector
+- 6 = Minor Collector (not eligible if located outside adjusted urban area boundary)

-- 7 = Local
+- 7 = Local (not eligible)

-Making a color map for your request
+Making a color map for the request

-Your request should include a copy of the IDOT Functional Classification map for the subject area with your proposed revision indicated with the appropriate color.
-Once you have found the correct portion of the IDOT Functional Classification map for your proposed change, zoom in or out of the map to capture your proposed route.
-Currently there is no direct way to make an editable version of the IDOT map and it is recommended that you take a screen shot of the appropriate portion of the map and save it to an editable program.
+The request should include a copy of the IDOT Roadway Functional Class map for the subject area with the proposed revision indicated with the appropriate color.
+Once the correct portion of the IDOT Roadway Functional Class map for the proposed change is found, zoom in or out of the map to capture the proposed route.
+Currently there is no direct way to edit the IDOT map and it is recommended to take a screen shot of the appropriate portion of the map and save it in a format that can be edited with available software.

-Mark the proposed Functional Class revision with the color assigned for your desired functional classification.
-If the requested Functional Class designation is for a road that is yet to be built or terminates at a road that has not been constructed or classified as yet, use a dashed line in the appropriate color for these future roads.
-Local roads are not colored on the IDOT Functional Classification maps and are not eligible for federal funding.
-If your request includes the downgrading of a nearby collector road to a local road, crosshatch the route on your map.
-Identify any traffic signals and stop signs along the subject route as well.
-The preferred symbols are a rectangle with three circles inside and an octagon, respectively.
-Mark planned traffic control devices with the word "future".
-The Functional Classification color scheme is:
+Mark the proposed functional class revision with the color assigned (see below) for the desired functional classification.
+If the requested functional class designation is for a road that is yet to be built or terminates at a road that has not been constructed or classified as yet, use a dashed line in the appropriate color for these future roads.
+Local roads are not colored on the IDOT Roadway Functional Class maps and are not eligible for federal funding.
+If the request includes the downgrading of a nearby collector road to a local road, crosshatch the route on the map.

-Figure 10.
 Color Scheme for Functional Classification

-- Blue Interstate
+Blue Interstate

 Brown Freeway or Expressway

 Red Other Principal Arterial

 Green Minor Arterial

 Pink Major Collector

 Yellow Minor Collector

 No color Local Roads